Mirjan-Ali-Sha/pip-extension/README.md

 4. Toggle **Big Screen Mode (Beta)** or the universal **On-media PIP Icon** directly.

 ### Method 2: Floating Icon
-1. Hover over any video.
+1. Hover over any video on any website.
-2. Click the floating **PIP icon**.
+2. Click the floating **PIP icon** that appears in the corner.
-3. The icon will glow.
+3. The icon will glow purple to indicate PIP is active.
 Click it again to return the video to the tab.

 ### Method 3: Big Screen Mode (Beta)
 Turn any video into a native full-viewport theater experience immediately without triggering the browser's native full-screen.
 This stretches the player across the width of the screen while preserving comments and recommended feeds safely anchored below the spacer injection!